chriskirknielsen/chriskirknielsen.com/src/en/projects/state-of-css-2021/index.md

 {% gallery %}
 {% image customMetaImage, "A logo for the State of CSS, with CSS written in quarter-circles on top of a triple-layered yellow-to-hot pink gradient diamond.", "", { ratio: "600/600", group: true } %}
-{% image '/' + assets.imagesDir + '/designs/css-retro-vhs.jpg', "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="{{shirtData.link.CottonBureau}}">CottonBureau</a>', { ratio: "600/600", group: true } %}
+{% image '/' + assets.imagesDir + '/designs/' + shirtData.slug + '.jpg', "A rework of the logo for the survey rearranged to look like an old blank VHS tape, on a black t-shirt.", 'Get yours at <a href="'+shirtData.links.CottonBureau+'">CottonBureau</a>', { ratio: "600/600", group: true } %}
 {% endgallery %}

 I also animated it for the survey landing page, because animations are fun!
 Click to restart the animation.